-Accounts from the Narmada basin to the ghats of Kashi place him beneath peepal trees at the junction of two roads, most often appearing in the weeks before the monsoon breaks, when the air sits heavy and the crows go quiet.
+Accounts cluster along the old pilgrimage roads of eastern Uttar Pradesh — the dust tracks running between Ayodhya and Chitrakoot, the mango-shaded paths skirting the Yamuna near Banda — and place him beneath peepal trees at the crossing of two roads, most often in the weeks before the monsoon breaks over the Vindhya escarpment, when the air thickens and the crows go silent over the fields.
 He takes the form of a tall man with inverted feet and a scholar's bearing — composed, unhurried, capable of discourse.
 Villagers in the Bundelkhand region describe approaching such a figure on the road to Orchha and receiving, instead of a greeting, a precise enumeration of their own failings.
 He does not threaten.
 He catalogues.
-The danger lies in engagement: those who argue with him, or linger out of pride, have been found sitting in the road at dawn, unable to account for the hours.
-Exorcism rites documented in the Atharva Veda tradition require a Brahmin of genuine learning to complete the debt the Brahmarakshasa never paid — to teach what was withheld, without payment, until the obligation closes.
+Those who argue with him, or who linger out of pride, have been found sitting in the road at dawn, unable to account for the hours, their dhotis damp with the night's dew.
+Exorcism rites drawn from the Atharva Veda tradition — versions of which were still practiced in the mid-twentieth century by priests attached to the Kashi Vishwanath temple — require a Brahmin of genuine learning to complete the debt the Brahmarakshasa never paid: to teach what was withheld, without payment, until the obligation closes.
 Priests willing to attempt this are rare.
 The Brahmarakshasa, in most accounts, waits.

 Appearance